BookStackApp/website/readme.md

 The theme is custom made with snippets taken from the [hugo capser theme](https://github.com/vjeantet/hugo-theme-casper).

 SCSS is used for the styling.
 Install NPM dependencies via `npm install` or `yarn` then you can use `npm run build` to build the css and site once or `npm run dev` to watch for changes.

+### Search

+Search is handled via [Meilisearch](https://www.meilisearch.com/).
+A nightly scrape runs to index the site pages for search.
+This is all docker-based, and the configuration used can be found in the `search/` directory of this repo.